cylondata/twister2/docs/quickstart.md

 ## Building Twister2

 First we need to build Twister2.
-[Compiling Twister2](deployment/compiling.md) guide for this explains how to compile it.
+[Compiling Twister2](deployment/compiling.md) explains how to build it.

 ## Starting parallel workers